Best Solar Generators UK (2026) – Top Portable Power Stations for Home, Camping & Emergencies

 • Greenhouses (short-duration heating, lighting, fans)

-• Camping, caravans, and van life
+• Camping, caravans and van life

 • Reducing mains electricity usage